Can I Get A Mortgage For Home Improvements

 If you own your home outright then you could take out a mortgage on it, alternatively if you have an existing mortgage on the property you have two choices, you can either: remortgage to raise capital or you could consider a ‘second charge mortgage’ also known as a homeowner or secured loan.

-- Second charge mortgage/homeowner loan: You can take out a homeowner loan in addition to your existing mortgage as long as you have enough equity on your home.
-Such for example if your home was worth £200,000 and you have £50,000 left to pay on your mortgage, you could take out a secured homeowner loan on some of the £150,000 equity in the property that you own.
+Second charge mortgage/homeowner loan: You can take out a homeowner loan in addition to your existing mortgage as long as you have enough equity on your home.
+For example, if your home was worth £200,000 and you have £50,000 left to pay on your mortgage, you could take out a secured homeowner loan on some of the £150,000 equity in the property that you own.
 Second charge mortgages can have higher rates than you would expect from a mortgage, however they potentially may be cheaper if your existing remortgage has a large early repayment fee.

 One of the advantages of home renovation, as not only does it make it a more enjoyable place for you to live, but done so correctly it may add value to your property.
 However, there is also the risk of putting yourself into negative equity (when the value of your mortgage is greater than your home) this could happen for instance if you ran out of capital halfway through a renovation, leaving your home with unfinished work.